jeonghanlee/epicsarchiverap-env/docs/README.install.md

 - `configure/RELEASE.local`: `SRC_TAG` — the source pin for
   https://github.com/jeonghanlee/epicsarchiverap-maven (a commit, tag, or branch). `SRC_URL` has a default (`https://github.com/jeonghanlee`) and is overridden here only when the source is hosted elsewhere.
 This file is not rewritten by the per-OS config targets.
+A pinned `SRC_TAG` must be at or after `9bbd69bf`, the first source commit whose build writes `target/tomcat-log4j`;
+  `make install` stops when that directory is absent.
 - `../CONFIG_SITE.local` (one directory above the checkout top): `AA_USERID`,
   `AA_GROUPID`, `DB_NAME`, `DB_USER`, `DB_USER_PASS`, `DB_HOST_NAME` (`127.0.0.1`),
   `DB_HOST_PORT`, and any `ARCHAPPL_*` overrides.
 This file is included first and